 Having also featured in several television series and films of recent years (e.g. James Herriot's "All Creatures Great and Small", ITV's soap opera "Emmerdale", "Calendar Girls" and the Hollywood movie "Robin Hood - Prince of Thieves" etc.), tourism plays an important part in the economy of the Yorkshire Dales area today, though even the most popular sites still remain usually less busy than some of England's other areas of great scenic attraction (e.g. the Lake District).
 For sheer solitude and unspoiled natural beauty, the Yorkshire Dales remains one of England's "crown jewels", and no visit to the north should be complete without exploring some of the country's finest limestone scenery.

-To access a full list of places to visit and practical information about the Yorkshire Dales, (including information for disabled visitors) please take a look around this website using the menu at the top of this page, by following internal links and/or using the Google site search box given below:
+For more information about places to visit and practical information about the Yorkshire Dales please take a look around this website using the menu or Google search box at the top of this page and also by following internal links within the text.